 Ever been ahead or your time?
-Five years ago Eliz Greene and I launched a product called “The Conference Talk Show“.
+Six years ago Eliz Greene and I launched a product called “The Conference Talk Show“.
 With all the talk about online streamed events, we realized most lacked any connection with the audience.
-What was needed to make them more engaging was a virtual conference host.
+What was needed to make them more engaging was a virtual conference host (s).
 But it had to be people with good facilitation skills, master of ceremonies experience, interviewing expertise, and the ability to mix upfront preparation with onsite spontaneity.

 But our efforts to be virtual conference hosts was too early.
 Few associations are companies were really committed to the hybrid conference, and when they did it, they simply showed the general session speakers.
 If there was a coffee break they suspended the broadcast until the next keynote.
 Little real attention was given to the at home audience.
 The successful virtual conference was not as much of a priority as the in-person live sessions.

 Fast forward to March 2020 and the Coronavirus.
 Social distancing and work from home are suddenly mandatory and hosting a physical event is impossible.
 Many companies and associations are looking to host a virtual event with little time to prepare.
 Suddenly the need to engage audiences with a high quality virtual conferences are a real time priority.
 Those who are deciding to host online are doing so without enough case studies and are having to make decisions on the fly.
 The best ones will look at adding a virtual conference host to help keep people tuning in for the whole conference.

 Why Hire A Virtual Conference Host?